troystaylor/PowerPlatformConnectors/independent-publisher-connectors/ApyHub/readme.md

 # ApyHub
-ApyHub is the a service utility belt that helps developers save time and boost efficiency.
+ApyHub is a service utility belt that helps developers save time and boost efficiency.
 Included are actions for archiving and unarchive files.

 ## Publisher: Troy Taylor, Hitachi Solutions